Skip to Content

 Freelance Rate Calculator

-Since our calculator considers your expenses, we can expect an amount that is far greater than $21.6 per hour.
+Since our calculator considers your expenses, we can expect an amount far greater than $21.6 per hour.
 Most freelancers are oblivious to the many overhead costs associated with the freelance lifestyle, and the results may surprise you.

 Therefore, when using our calculator, don’t take the results literally.
-Study your market value and see how a freelancer of your caliber should charge, then use the results from our calculator as a baseline for determining an honest rate – one that’s not only fair for you but fair for the client.
+Study your market value and see how a freelancer of your caliber should charge, then use the results from our calculator as a baseline for determining an honest rate – one that’s not only fair for you but also for the client.

 STEP 2: Input Your Desired Annual Salary